 With advanced analytics, managers and executives can take a holistic view of the supply chain, with its strengths, weaknesses, bottlenecks and pain points clear for all to see.

-2) Sustainability back to the front and centre
+2) Sustainability Back to the Front & Center

 The events of 2020 pushed all other considerations to the back burner, and not least sustainability.
 Suddenly, from container depots to coffee shops, reusing was on hold and we were back to the throwaway society of 15-20 years ago.